There are plenty of nut types out there. They’re great as a snack or adding flavour, discover how nuts can improve your well-being inside and out.

 One of the most common nuts and not often known for its health benefits but the raw peanut is not only super delicious but it provides an excellent source of protein, Vitamin E and fibre.
 Research confirms eating a portion of peanuts every day may help reduce the risk of heart disease and type 2 diabetes.

-Pecans contain more than 19 vitamins and minerals including vitamins A, B, and E, folic acid, calcium, magnesium, phosphorus, potassium, and zinc.
+This nut variety contain more than 19 vitamins and minerals including vitamins A, B, and E, folic acid, calcium, magnesium, phosphorus, potassium, and zinc.
 Pecans are also rich in fiber and age defying antioxidants. research shows that pecans are the most antioxidant-rich tree nut and rank among the top 15 foods with the highest levels of antioxidants.